Education & Training

 Audit-Ready Documentation

 Inspection records, attendance confirmation, WWCC registers, chemical compliance documentation, training records and incident logs are captured during normal operations and accessible through the CPC client portal.
-When an education authority audit occurs, documentation is produced immediately because it already exists.
-Not assembled in response to a notice.
+When an education authority or university procurement audit occurs, documentation is produced immediately โ€” because it already exists.

-100% WWCC-compliant workforce across all education sites
+100% WWCC and Blue Card compliant workforce across all education sites

-3 ISO certifications across quality, environment and safety
+3 ISO certifications: quality, environment and safety

-50+ Education campuses serviced nationally
+50+ Education campuses serviced nationally, including universities

 Where CPC Delivers